jay-nginx/back2basics5/README.md

 - Ensure that you create a new namespace, "demo" and deploy all the example files within that namespace

 `
-kubectl create namespace demo\n kubectl apply -f gateway.yaml -n demo\n kubectl apply -f target-svc.yaml -n demo\n
+kubectl create namespace demo

+kubectl apply -f gateway.yaml -n demo

+kubectl apply -f target-svc.yaml -n demo

-kubectl apply -f target-v1.0.yaml -n demo\n
+kubectl apply -f target-v1.0.yaml -n demo

-kubectl apply -f target-v2.0-failing.yaml -n demo\n
+kubectl apply -f target-v2.0-failing.yaml -n demo

-kubectl apply -f target-v2.1-successful.yaml -n demo\n
+kubectl apply -f target-v2.1-successful.yaml -n demo

 `

 After having done that, you can deploy the configurations from this repository: